ElektroStudios/PS3-Quick-Disc-Decryptor/README.md

 PS3 Quick Disc Decryptor is a - *yet another* - application that allows you to decrypt PS3 disc images (\*.iso files) in a friendly way.

-The decrypted PS3 disc images will work with [RPCS3](https://rpcs3.net/) emulator (if available in their compatibility list).
+The decrypted PS3 disc images will work with [RPCS3](https://rpcs3.net/) emulator (*if playable as per their compatibility list*).

 ## 👌 Features

  - Simple, user-friendly graphical user-interface.
- - Designed for batch operations.
+ - Designed for batch processing.
  - Meticulous status report and error handling.
  - Allows to abort the decryption procedure on demand.
  - Allows to see PS3Dec.exe output and progress in a embeded window.